How to build trust with sustainable branding

 Sustainability doesn't only mean choosing from a limited range of existing options.
 It can also mean solving problems through critical thinking to develop new methods, processes, or designs that change the status quo.
 If you have the funds to invest into research and development for sustainability, it could reap huge rewards for your business in the long term.

-#3) Find Novel ways to Communicate Transparency
+#4) Find Novel ways to Communicate Transparency

 Remaining transparent means allowing stakeholders to confirm the validity of your claims.
 Transparency comes in many forms involving finance, production, operation, and supply-chain of your business.
 Companies that are forthcoming with this information put their stakeholders at ease.

 Finally, it is important to share the human dimension of your company's story by telling the stories of individuals within your business.
 This will give a face to your organization.
-By sharing the hopes, desires, and fears of the regular people you work with, you'll add emotional depth to the work you do.

-#4) Tell Stories that Reflect a Sense of Pride
+#5) Tell Stories that Reflect Leadership